 Refrigerate the chicken after cooking.
 Decreasing the internal temperature of the chicken rapidly will help to keep the risk of contamination at bay.
-The longer you have the meating sits out at room temperature the greater the risk of foodborne illness.
+The longer you have the meat sitting out at room temperature the greater the risk of food-borne illness.

 Step 2 Package The Chicken

-Put the chicken pieces in a ziplock and squeeze out as much air as possible.
+Put the chicken pieces in a ziplock bag and squeeze out as much air as possible.